o2r-project/api/docs/compendium/bindings.md

 The type of interactivity depends on the purpose.
 Here, we support the following purposes:

-1. Show dataset underlying the paper - showPaperData
-2. Show source code underlying the paper - showPaperCode
+Discover
+1. Search for paper/result/figure using spatiotemporal properties - discoverResult
+Inspect
-3. Show dataset and source code underlying the paper - showPaperDataCode
+2. Show dataset and source code underlying the paper - showPaperDataCode

-4. Show dataset underlying a specific result in the text - showResultData
-5. Show source code underlying a specific result in the text - showResultCode
-6. Show dataset and source code underlying a specific result in the text - showResultDataCode
+3. Show dataset and source code underlying a specific result in the text - showNumberDataCode

-Purpose 4-6 are also applicable to tables.

-7. Show dataset underlying a figure - showFigureData
-8. Show source code underlying a figure - showFigureCode
-9. Show dataset and source code underlying a figure
+4. Show dataset and source code underlying a figure  - showFigureDataCode Manipulate

-7. Manipulate a parameter used to compute a specific numerical result in the text - manipulateNumRes
+5. Manipulate a parameter used to compute a specific numerical result in the text - manipulateNumber
-8. Manipulate a parameter used to compute a figure - manipulateFigure
+6. Manipulate a parameter used to compute a figure - manipulateFigure Substitute
+7. Substitute the dataset underlying a specific numerical result in the text - substituteNumberData
+8. Substitute the dataset underlying a figure - substituteFigureData

 ## Prerequisites